ditkrg/dit-digital-service-manual/docs/intro.md

 # Introduction

 The Department of Information Technology uses an agile methodology for developing and digitizing government services.
-The process for developing a digital service is consist of a cycle of three different phases:
+The process for developing a digital service consists of a cycle of three different phases:

 ## Discovery phase